🗽 Free New York Landlord Forms

 DHCR Compliant

 DHCR-compliant lease for NYC rent stabilized apartments.
-Includes RGB rates, preferential rent disclosures, and renewal rights.
-Critical for NYC landlords.
+Includes RGB rates, preferential rent disclosures, and tenant renewal rights.

 Create Lease →